The Best Motorcycle Dog Carriers in 2022

 - Enclosed Carriers

 Enclosed carriers come in a large travel bag style which can be also taken on airplanes with you.
 You can carry them in a few different ways including as a sling, tote, top load on luggage stroller with rolling wheels or in all vehicles.
 They can fold up or expand as needed and generally give your dog more space than the backpack carriers.
 However, you need a space to put these on your bike as you will not be able to carry these on your body.
+Head over to our reviews of dog carrier slings and dog strollers for more choices.

 - Direct Attachment Carriers